cauancardoso/cauancardoso.github.io/_posts/2019-07-02-R-Markdown.md

          ) # due date weekday
 ```
 And that's about it!
 [Check it out in my repository to see more details](https://github.com/cauancardoso/Condominio) and [click here to see the final document!](https://github.com/cauancardoso/Condominio/blob/master/Condominio_mes.pdf).

+If you're experiencing trouble generating PDF documents in R Markdown using Miktex, [maybe this solution will work for you](https://tex.stackexchange.com/questions/27138/how-can-i-fix-the-error-gui-framework-cannot-be-initialized-with-texniccenter).
+{: .box-warning}